tammet/gkc/README.md

 example files `unit.txt`, `neg.txt`, `runs.txt` in the `Examples` folder.

 GKC can parse and prepare a large axiom file into a shared memory database to perform quick independent queries upon this pre-built base.
+Several shared memory databases may be present at the same time: use different memory database numbers for indicating which to load or use.
 The memory database can be dumped to a disk for quick loading later.

 The following is a list of available commands as output by `./gkc -help`: